UlfetaMarovac/stopwordsSerbian/README.md

 ## Format

 The SSW dictionary is available as CSV file - SSWdictionary.csv.
 The file contains two columns: word and label.
-The label describe type of word:
+The label describes the type word:

 - auxiliary verbs (V)
 - pronouns (PRON),